cowprotocol/token-imbalances/README.md

 ```sh
 pyenv install 3.10.16
 ```
+There will need to be some env variables that you need to set like `CHAIN_SLEEP_TIME`, you can set those in a .env file.
+View the sample .env.sample file to see what you might need to set.

 Then run `pyenv local 3.10.16` this will set the local env in your shell to this vesion, you can then proceed with the next set up instructions: